 - 5. In the Event Sources tab, select File/Config from the drop-down menu. - 6.
-In the Event Categories panel toolbar, click
+In the Event Categories panel toolbar, click The Available Event Source Types dialog is displayed. - 7.
+Select a file event source type and click OK.

-- 7. Select a file event source type and click OK. - The newly added event source type is displayed in the Event Categories panel. - 8.
-Select the new type in the Event Categories panel and click in the Sources toolbar.
+The newly added event source type is displayed in the Event Categories panel.

+- 8. Select the new type in the Event Categories panel and click in the Sources toolbar.
 The Add Source dialog is displayed. - 9.
 Add a File Directory name and modify any other parameters that require changes.
 For details, see File Collection Parameters below. - 10.
 To get the public key and enter it into the dialog box, do the following: - a.
 Select and copy the public key from the Event Source by running: cat ~/.ssh/id rsa.pub - b.
 Paste the public key in the Eventsource SSH Key field. - 11.
 Click OK.